Position

 Responsibilities:

-• Collaborate with other professionals, such as teachers, therapists, and medical providers, to ensure comprehensive care for clients.
+• Collaborate with multidisciplinary teams, including educators, therapists, and medical professionals, to ensure comprehensive care for clients.

 Qualifications